WalletWasabi/WabiSabi/protocol.md

 input and any output to the coordinator or the other participants.

-This document does not address privacy preserving transaction structure, so naive instantions of the protocol may still reveal links inputs and outputs of a singler user (e.g. by amounts, script types, or address reuse).
+This document does not address privacy preserving transaction structure, so naive instantiations of the protocol may still reveal links inputs and outputs of a singler user (e.g. by amounts, script types, or address reuse).

 ## Roles